Key facts

 Course overview

-Do you want to build a rewarding career affecting positive change?
-Study Deakin's Master of Sustainability and gain the skills to address national and global sustainability issues and implement strategies that balance environmental, social and economic considerations.
+Do you want to build a rewarding career effecting positive change?
+Study Deakin's Master of Sustainability and gain the skills to address national and global sustainability issues.
+Learn to implement strategies that balance environmental, social and economic considerations.

-Graduates of Deakin's Master of Sustainability are well positioned to engage in the development and implementation of practical solutions to complex sustainability challenges and may choose to seek employment in government roles, non-government organisations or in the private sector.
+Graduates of Deakin's Master of Sustainability are well positioned to engage in the development and implementation of practical solutions to complex sustainability challenges.
+You may choose to seek employment in government roles, non-government organisations or in the private sector.

 Want the skills to develop and implement sustainability strategies across a range of sectors?

 The flexible structure of the course provides you with the opportunity to build the degree for the career you want.
-You’ll first acquire a solid foundation in sustainability before tailoring your studies through the pursuit of a specialisation in either Environmental Management, Health and Environment or Sustainable Regional Development.
+You will first acquire a solid foundation in sustainability before tailoring your studies through the pursuit of a specialisation in either environmental management, health and environment or sustainable regional development.
 You will also have the option to either undertake industry practice or further broaden your skills through your choice of course elective units.

-Connections to industry are an integral part of this course and ensures you have the opportunity to gain an industry perspective and establish professional networks prior to graduation.
+Connections to industry are an integral part of this course.
+These connections ensure you have the opportunity to gain an industry perspective and establish professional networks prior to graduation.
 Guest lectures from key industry partners are embedded into the course to provide you with an understanding of sustainability issues in a real-world context.

 Read MoreCourse information